 Other specs of the guitar are fairly ordinary: It has a basswood body, bolt-on maple neck, rosewood fretboard, a 25.5-inch scale length, and simple master tone and volume controls.

-If you’re lusting over an OG Jazzmaster but don’t want to plonk down thousands of bucks for it, the Squier Vintage Modified Jazzmaster is right up your alley.
+If you’re lusting over a vintage-spec’ed Jazzmaster but don’t want to plonk down thousands of bucks for it, the Squier Vintage Modified Jazzmaster is right up your alley.
 The offset guitar retains many of the old-school specs that made the model famous back in the day, with a few modern enhancements to appeal to contemporary players.

 - Original Jazzmaster rhythm and lead circuits